agrc/templater/README.md

 >[!CAUTION]
 >The application is no longer relevant since the website was upgraded to Astro.
 It will be eventually replaced by [issue templates and github actions](https://github.com/agrc/gis.utah.gov/issues/2531).
+See the associated [Porter issue](https://github.com/agrc/porter/issues/315) for more information.

 # templater [:link:](http://agrc.github.io/templater)